MauroDataMapper/docs/docs/installing/docker.md

 ### Default username / password

 The docker installation is empty on initialisation - it comes with one pre-configured user: with the username `admin@maurodatamapper.com` and the password `password`.
-We recommend changing this password on first login, and then setting up personal user accounts for individual users.
+We *strongly recommend* changing this password on first login, and then setting up personal user accounts for individual users.

 ### Additional backend Plugins